-A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss was appointed the University’s Athletics Director on March 9, 2015.
-Macriss had served as the Interim Athletics Director for slightly more than eight months until the interim tag was removed.
+A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currently serves as the Special Assistant to the Vice President of Student Affairs for Athletic Initiatives.

 Macriss has served in a number of roles, most recently serving as Director of Athletics.
-Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics has seen unprecedented success both on and off the field.
+Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics saw unprecedented success both on and off the field.
 In 2014-15, Hornet football and the men’s and women’s basketball programs combined for the most wins in a season in the school’s NCAA Div.
 I era.
 In addition, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
 I era.